James Barnard

-James L. Barnard is a South African born engineer living in the United States who is known globally as the pioneer of biological nutrient remover, a non-chemical means of water treatment to remove nitrogen and phosphorus from used water.
+James Laing Barnard (June 6, 1935 – January 27, 2026) was a South African born engineer living in the United States who is known globally as the pioneer of biological nutrient removal (BNR), a non-chemical means of water treatment to remove nitrogen and phosphorus from used water.

 Barnard was elected as a member into the National Academy of Engineering in 2021 for the development and implementation of biological nutrient removal in water treatment.

-Biography
+Early life and education

+Barnard was born in Bellville, a suburb of Cape Town, South Africa, on June 6, 1935, to farmers Jacobus and Dorothea Barnard.
+He was one of eight children.
+His family said he was a second cousin of Dr. Christiaan Barnard, who performed the first human heart transplant.

+Barnard received a bachelor's degree in civil engineering from Stellenbosch University in 1956, a bachelor of science degree from the University of Pretoria, a master's in environmental engineering from the University of Texas at Austin in 1969, and a doctorate in water resources and environmental health engineering from Vanderbilt University in 1971.

+Career

-Barnard is recognized internationally for developing the BARDENPHO Process (BARnard DENitrification and PHOsphorus removal), Phoredox (later AO and A2O), the Modified Balakrishnan/Eckenfelder (later called the MLE) process and the Westbank Process.
-He is currently employed as Global Practice and Technology Leader by Black & Veatch in Kansas City, MO USA.
+Barnard was recognized internationally for developing the BARDENPHO Process (BARnard DENitrification and PHOsphorus removal), Phoredox (later AO and A2O), the Modified Balakrishnan/Eckenfelder (later called the MLE) process and the Westbank Process.
+In 1998 he joined the engineering firm Black & Veatch in suburban Kansas City, where he was Global Practice and Technology Leader.
+He retired in 2024.

-Barnard has done process design for more than 140 nutrient removal plants and extensions around the world, and introduced BNR to North America with the design of the Palmetto plant in Florida and the Kelowna plant in British Columbia for nitrogen and phosphorus removal.
+Barnard has done process design for more than 140 nutrient removal plants and extensions around the world, and introduced biological nutrient removal to North America with the design of the Palmetto plant in Florida and the Kelowna plant in British Columbia for nitrogen and phosphorus removal.
 Most designs for high efficiency nitrogen removal in the USA are now based on these models.

 He served as External Examiner for Ph.D. candidates from the Universities of Cape Town, Pretoria, British Columbia, Queensland, Manitoba, Purdue and Stavanger in Norway.
 He also served as adjunct professor at the University of British Columbia and taught courses in biological nutrient removal at the University of Queensland Winter School for ten consecutive years.